Devops-MLOps/chat-app-helm-chart/README.md

 - jenkins

-the instaructions to deploy app
+the instructions of how to deploy app
 - dev-env
     - tools(local)
        - jenkins